How to Explore The Florida Everglades

 Go Deep for Everglades Chickee Camping

 Canoe into Hell’s Bay in the southern tip of the Florida Everglades for a backcountry chickee camping adventure.
-Chickees are sheltered camping platforms standing in the water.
-Open on all sides to allow the breeze to flow through, the chickees make roughing it not so rough for wilderness camping novices.
+Chickees, traditional Seminole or Miccosukee structures using palm or palmetto thatching on a log frame with a raised floor, are open on all sides to allow breezes to flow through.
+Chickees make roughing it not so rough for wilderness camping novices.

 Sawgrass Recreation Park: Catch Some Air